brhannan/fastLEDBlockLib/readme.md

 Copy contents of FastLED-master to FastLEDDriver/FastLED.

-Open INSERT NAME OF TEST MODEL HERE.
+Open testFastLEDWRite.slx.

 Connect an Arduino Uno to your machine.

-Connect a WS2812B LED strip to the arduino (see instructions below).
+Connect a WS2812B LED strip to the Arduino.
+Connect the control line to pin 6.

 Press ctrl+b to deploy to the Arduino.